RMRRailfanner/Group-Participation-Guidelines/README.md

 **SAFETY:
 Our community prioritizes safety and inclusivity for all members, regardless of identity or beliefs.
 To ensure that our community is a place where everyone feels safe and comfortable being here, the following is not allowed:**

-Child Endangerment: We maintain a zero-tolerance policy regarding endangerment of minors.
-This includes prohibiting any posts or discussions that:
+Child Endangerment: We have a zero-tolerance policy for endangering minors in any way, Including:
-* Include any predatory behavior, including attempting to befriend a minor in order to manipulate and exploit them (aka grooming)
+* Any predatory behavior, including attempting to befriend a minor in order to manipulate and exploit them (aka grooming)
-* Sexualize minors in any manner
+* Sexualizing minors in any manner
 * Facilitate minors engaging in sexual conversations or soliciting sexual content
 * Share or request any form of Child Exploitation Material